solnurkarim/HTML-to-CSS-autocompletion/README.md

 - `html-to-css-autocompletion.getSelectorsFromFileTypes`
 Defines file types to be searched for classes and ids.
 Default: `html, php`

-- `html-to-css-autocompletion.provideSelectorsToFileTypes`
+- `html-to-css-autocompletion.provideSelectorsToFileTypes` *temporarily disabled*
 Defines file types to be provided with autocompletion.
-Default: `css`
+Default: `css, scss, less`

 - `html-to-css-autocompletion.folderNamesToBeIncluded`
 Defines only specific folder names to be searched.
 Default: `empty string`